-It takes us half an hour to get up to 10 non-skinny or non-super-skinny.
+We take half an hour to get up to 10 non-skinny or non-super-skinny.
 A few meggings thrown in.
 Poles like skinny jeans it seems.
 It takes only 10 minutes to count 10 pink shirts.
-Of course many of the pink shirts could belong to tourists, still, Poles, I decide, love fashion, and they like to look good.
+Many of the pink shirts could belong to tourists, still, Poles, I decide, love fashion, and they like to look good.
 And pink shirts, look good on anyone: dark or light skin- tone.
-It is no longer a matter of if men should wear pink.
+It’s no longer a matter of if men should wear pink.

 Alena looks dubious, not being Polish, she isn’t so enamored with pink or skinny jeans, but the debate is over.
 The question is what are the must have pink garments for men?

 If you’re looking for classic versatility—nothing is more classic or versatile than the oxford.
 Generally speaking, the white and blue oxford shirt are the building blocks that will provide the backbone to a good-looking wardrobe.
 For the trivia inclined: these two colors make up approximately 90% of the dress shirts sold.